quantum-engineering-polito/CourseNotes/content/Qubit Electronics/01_Introduction/Introduction.md

 ### Gate speed

 In this category we have the **gate time**, which is the time required to perform an operation, and the number of operations that can be performed in the qubit lifetime.
+If the gate operations take longer than the coherence time, it increases the likelihood of errors due to decoherence

 ### Gate fidelity

 Finally we have the gate fidelity, which is a measure of how close the operations on the qubit are to the ideal case.

 # Qubits

 The Bloch sphere is a geometrical representation of the qubit state.